What other travelers are saying about Rokuha Park, Kusatsu

 Barbecues and camping are not permitted.
 Picnics on the lawns are allowed, but open fires and overnight stays are prohibited.

-This large park is located in Kusatsu City.
-The pool seems to be popular in the summer.
+This is a large park located in Kusatsu City.
+The swimming pool seems to be a popular attraction in the summer.

-There are also various other facilities, such as a cherry blossom viewing area and a day campsite, so it looks like there are things to enjoy depending on the season.
+There are also various other facilities, such as a cherry blossom viewing area and a day camp site, making it enjoyable in different seasons.

-The cherry blossoms are almost over, but some of the late-blooming double cherry blossoms still have flowers, and their pink blossoms stood out against the blue sky.
+While the cherry blossoms are mostly finished blooming, some late-blooming double-flowered cherry trees still have blossoms, and the pink blossoms looked beautiful against the blue sky.

-Note, however, that the sports field in the southwest of the park is separated from the other areas (you cannot get there by walking through the park).
+Please note that the sports field in the southwest of the park is separate from the rest of the park (it cannot be accessed through the park itself).

 We enjoyed a barbecue in the forest at the day camp.
 There are toilets and a kitchen, so as long as you listen to the instructions at check-in and follow the rules, you can have a comfortable stay.